detekt/detekt/README.md

 ### Adding more rule sets

-detekt itself provides a wrapper over [KtLint](https://github.com/shyiko/ktlint) as a `formatting` rule set which can be easily added to the gradle configuration:
+detekt itself provides a wrapper over [KtLint](https://github.com/shyiko/ktlint) as a `formatting` rule set which can be easily added to the Gradle configuration:

 ```kotlin
 dependencies {